-- •If we fail to supply products in accordance with contractual terms, including terms related to time of delivery and performance specifications, we may be required to repair or replace defective products and may become liable for direct, special, consequential and other damages, even if manufacturing or delivery was outsourced; - •Raw materials used in the manufacturing process, labor and other key inputs may become scarce, obsolete and expensive, causing our costs to exceed cost projections and associated revenues: - •Manufacturing processes typically involve large machinery, fuels and chemicals, any or all of which may lead to accidents involving bodily harm, destruction of facilities and environmental contamination and associated liabilities; - •As our manufacturing operations expand, we expect that a significant portion of our manufacturing will be done in regions outside the United States, either by third-party contractors or in a plant owned by us.
-Any manufacturing done in such locations presents risks associated with quality control, currency exchange rates, foreign laws and customs, timing and loss risks associated with international transportation and potential adverse changes in the political, legal and social environment in the host county; - •We have made, and may be required to make, representations as to our right to supply and/or license intellectual property and to our compliance with laws.
+• If we fail to supply products in accordance with contractual terms, including terms related to time of delivery and performance specifications, we may be required to repair or replace defective products and may become liable for direct, special, consequential and other damages, even if manufacturing or delivery was outsourced;

+•Raw materials used in the manufacturing process, labor and other key inputs may become scarce, obsolete and expensive, causing our costs to exceed cost projections and associated revenues;

+•Manufacturing processes typically involve large machinery, fuels and chemicals, any or all of which may lead to accidents involving bodily harm, destruction of facilities and environmental contamination and associated liabilities;

+•As our manufacturing operations expand, we expect that a significant portion of our manufacturing will be done in regions outside the United States, either by thirdparty contractors or in a plant owned by us.
+Any manufacturing done in such locations presents risks associated with quality control, currency exchange rates, foreign laws and customs, timing and loss risks associated with international transportation and potential adverse changes in the political, legal and social environment in the host country, including the outbreak of war or sustained armed conflict in such host country or its geographic region;

+•We have made, and may be required to make, representations as to our right to supply and/or license intellectual property and to our compliance with laws.
 Such representations are usually supported by indemnification provisions requiring us to defend our customers and otherwise make them whole if we license or supply products that infringe on third-party technologies or violate government regulations;

-- •As our manufacturing operations scale, so will our dependence on skilled labor at both in-house and third-party manufacturing facilities.
-If we are unable to obtain and maintain skilled labor resources, we may be unable to meet customer production demands; and - •With scaling production volume, demand for our products may make up a significant percentage of global volume in select categories or commodities.
+•As our manufacturing operations scale, so will our dependence on skilled labor at both in-house and third-party manufacturing facilities.
+If we are unable to obtain and maintain skilled labor resources, we may be unable to meet customer production demands; and

+•With scaling production volume, demand for our products may make up a significant percentage of global volume in select categories or commodities.
 Such commodities could be subject to large pricing swings due to the global political, legal and social environment and could cause our costs to exceed productions and associated revenues.